UltraDEV007/Ruby-care/README.md

 - foods, the user will be able to get, add, edit, and delete foods. ✔️
 - medicine, Fetch Medications from my [2nd project's 3rd Party air-table API](https://rxguide.netlify.app/about) and handle full crud on my BE AND FE. ✔️
 - password confirm on register: you will need to confirm your password to create your account. ✔️
-- likes, be able to like an insight.
+- likes, be able to like an insight. ✔️
-- Action-Mailer, get emails on signup and edit.
 - whitelist, if a user enters a link that is not in a whitelist, bring him to a "404 Not found" page ✔️
 ---